 Analysis of the 3G results reaffirm the commercial temperatures observed in the area suggesting close proximity to the resource, but at a narrower band of drilling targeting.
 The results also suggest the existence of multiple systems to the South West of the current exploration area.
-As such, further study is needed to ascertain the new discoveries and allow assessment of the Kalinga prospect as a whole before committing and proceeding to drilling the potential of the additional systems is key in determining the technical viability commerciality, and overall value of the prospect and improving the likelihood of Project success.
+As such, further study is needed to ascertain the new discoveries that would allow assessment of the Kalinga prospect as a whole before proceeding to drilling operations.
+Understanding the potential of the additional systems is key in determining the technical viability, commerciality, and overall value of the prospect, as well as-improving the likelihood of Project success.